ludwig-ai/ludwig/README.md

 -------------

 Ludwig is built from the ground up with extensibility in mind.
-It is easy to add an additional data type that is not currently supported by adding a datatype-specific implementation of abstract classes that contain functions to preprocess the data, encode it, and decode it.
+It is easy to add an additional datatype that is not currently supported by adding a datatype-specific implementation of abstract classes that contain functions to preprocess the data, encode it, and decode it.

 Furthermore, new models, with their own specific hyperparameters, can be easily added by implementing a class that accepts tensors (of a specific rank, depending on the datatype) as inputs and provides tensors as output.
 This encourages reuse and sharing new models with the community.